-I woke up this morning wanting chocolate chip pancakes, so after Tim and I split an apple (fruit in the morning every morning!), these einkorn rye beauties, studded with melted chocolate throughout, were side by side with us at our computer screens.
-I went with rye because of the bag of rye flour in our freezer, which came in an order last week.
-I love trying new flours.
+I woke up this morning wanting chocolate chip pancakes, so after Tim and I split an apple (fruit in the morning, every morning!), we made these einkorn rye beauties, studded with melted chocolate throughout, to enjoy in front of our computer screens while we started our work for the day.

-I can see myself getting into grinding my own flours with a small home grain mill.
-These appliances are generally low speed, meaning they don’t burn the flour and keep more of the vitamins and nutrients intact as they operate.
-Plus, you can make sure you’re getting organic and non-GMO.
+I can see myself getting into grinding my own flour with a small home grain mill.
+These appliances are generally low speed, meaning they don’t overheat the flour, and keep more of the vitamins and nutrients intact as they operate.

 Back to the flapjacks.

-So should you wake up tomorrow morning wanting pancakes, like I woke up this morning wanting pancakes, whether or not you want to blame it on the small human growing under your shirt, here are a few things you’ll want to know:
+Should you wake up tomorrow morning wanting pancakes like I did today, here are a few things you’ll want to know:

-Mixing together the batter takes minutes, literally.
-The process is lazy-morning easy: mix dry, mix wet, combine, cook on the skillet.
-While we added chocolate chips (because I found chocolate chips made with two ingredients! popping them while making pancakes made me feel like a kid again!), you could add anything you like: sliced bananas, pecans or other nuts, blueberries, apple, etc.
+While we added chocolate chips (popping a few into my mouth while making the batter made me feel like a kid again!), you could add anything you like: sliced bananas, pecans or other nuts, blueberries, apple chunks, tart aronia berries, and so on.

-And, last thing, while adding maple syrup on top of these already decadent hotcakes is pretty much gilding the lily, I will say I enjoyed every bite.
+Finally, while drizzling maple syrup on top of these already decadent hotcakes may seem like an example of gilding the lily, I will say I enjoyed every bite.
+Go for it.

 Description